If you feel you are not getting enough out of life, you may be falling for one of three misconceptions that today’s society believes.

-Surprisingly, science reveals that our brains are unable to think about more than one thing at a time.
+The truth is our brains are unable to think about more than one thing at a time.
 Multitasking, therefore, is trying to do the impossible.

-“I know it’s popular to think that you are multi-tasking, but the research is clear that people actually can’t multi-task…” Psychology Today reported.
+“I know it’s popular to think that you are multi-tasking, but the research is clear that people actually can’t multi-task,” Psychology Today reported.

 “The research shows that people can attend to only one cognitive task at a time.
 You can only be thinking about one thing at a time.
 You can only be conducting one mental activity at a time.
 So you can be talking or you can be reading.
 You can be reading or you can be typing.
 You can be listening or you can be reading.
 One thing at a time.

-“We fool ourselves—We are pretty good at switching back and forth quickly, so we THINK we are actually multi-tasking, but in reality we are not.”
+“We fool ourselves—We are pretty good at switching back and forth quickly, so we think we are actually multi-tasking, but in reality we are not.”

 Another article revealed this about how the brain works: “Since the 1990s, we’ve accepted multitasking without question.
 Virtually all of us spend part or most of our day either rapidly switching from one task to another or juggling two or more things at the same time.